 Making an Oral Report

-NKCES employees who receive information from or about a student that causes them to know or gives them reasonable cause to believe that a child is dependent, neglected, abused, or is a victim of human trafficking will promptly make an oral report to the proper authorities listed in Policy 09.227 and may assist the student in making such a report.
+NKCES employees who receive information from or about a student that causes them to know or gives them reasonable cause to believe that a child is dependent, neglected, abused, or is a victim of human trafficking, or is a victim of female genital mutilation, will promptly make an oral report to the proper authorities listed in Policy 09.227 and may assist the student in making such a report.
 All employees who know or have reasonable cause to believe that a child is dependent, neglected, or abused have the responsibility to report.
 Any attempt to prevent such a report is illegal.

 The individual making an oral report should make a personal record of the report, including the date and time of report and name of the individual to whom the report was made.